 |Returns products that contain the terms “WebSphere” and “5.2”.|

 |OR||WebSphere OR DB2||Returns products that contain “WebSphere” as well as products that contain “DB2”.|

 |*||Info*||Returns products that include words starting with “Info”, such as “Information”, “Informix” and “InfoSphere”.|

 |?||?Series||Returns products that include words with a single character followed by “Series”, such as “iSeries”, “pSeries” and “zSeries”|

 "WebSphere * Edition"

-With the wildcard, returns documents that contain the words “WebSphere” and “Edition”, separated by one or more other words (such as “Developer” or “Enterprise”).
+With the wildcard, returns products that contain the words “WebSphere” and “Edition”, separated by one or more other words (such as “Developer” or “Enterprise”).

 WebSphere NOT Enterprise

 |Returns products that contain “WebSphere” but do not contain “Enterprise”.|